 YOU MUST ENSURE THAT YOU ENTER ACCURATELY ALL YOUR UNDERGRADUATE AND, IF RELEVANT, POSTGRADUATE DEGREE RESULTS (with percentages) BEFORE THE CLOSING DATE.
 Other international qualifications will be assessed.
 If results are not entered, we will not be able to consider your application for funding.

-Funding will be allocated and all applicants notified by early April 2014.
+Funding will be allocated and all applicants notified by during April 2015.

 The School is holding several postgraduate open days.